ghc-proposals/ghc-proposals/proposals/0000-splitting-out-stable-interfaces-from-th.rst

 These will be shipped with GHC.
 They will also be buildable from Hackage.
 They will be buildable with at a *minimum* the last 3 versions of GHC.
+The current version of the libraries are compatible with GHC 8.10 and later.

 Their interfaces will be as follows: